Enterprise Data Management

 Working together as the CDO and CIO is very important.
 This teamwork helps combine data insights with new technology, creating solutions that significantly affect the business.

-What Are the Best Practices for CDO-CIO Collaboration?
+What are the Best Practices for CDO-CIO Collaboration?

 Best practices are: